orhaimwerthaim/AOS-WebAPI/docs/version2/SDL_documentation.md

 ```

 ## Additional documentation language functionality
+The AOS currently only supports Discrete and Bernoulli distributions.
 ### Sample from Discrete distribution
 Users can describe sampling from discrete distribution by using the  SampleDiscrete function that takes a vectore of floats as weights.</br>
 `int AOSUtils::SampleDiscrete(vector<double> weights)`</br>